yewstack/yew/docs/src/concepts/router.md

 ### Router

-The Router component communicates with `RouteAgent` and will automatically resolve Routes it gets from the agent into switches, which it will expose via a `render` prop that allows specifying how the resulting switch gets converted to Html&lt;\_&gt;
+The Router component communicates with `RouteAgent` and will automatically resolve Routes it gets from the agent into switches, which it will expose via a `render` prop that allows specifying how the resulting switch gets converted to `Html<_>`.

 How to use the router.